VerzatileDev/University.212CR_TeachingMaterial/Session 2/README.md

 ## Create VAO

-The main purpose of VAO is used for identify each data object if more than one objects will be drawn in the scene.
+The main purpose of VAO is used for identifying each data object if more than one objects will be drawn in the scene.

 FOR THIS EXERCISE AS WE HAVE 2 OBJECTS (THE SQUARE FROM EXECRISE 1 AND A TRIANGLE), WE NEED TO USE VERTEX ARRAY OBJECTS (VAOs) FOR THIS.